Day - 1

 Day - 2

 Location: Syros - Today travel by metro to the port of Piraeus, then catch a relaxing scenic ferry to Syros (approximately 4 hours).
 In the heart of the Cyclades, Syros offers a rare opportunity to see the islands as the Greeks do.
-Also known as Syra, the island features typical whitewashed houses, farms, terraced fields and gorgeous sandy beaches.
-Upon arrival on one of the Aegean's most underrated islands, discover abandoned windmills, ancient ruins and charming villages on a network of stone-paved tracks that crisscross the island.
-Syros is also home to delicious sweets – take a wander through the main town of Ermoupolis, home to gorgeous neoclassical mansions and 19th-century tenement blocks, and try the hazelnut, almond or honey-filled wafers or the fruit-flavoured jelly from one of many one-room shops.
+One of the Aegean's most underrated islands, the island features typical whitewashed houses, farms, terraced fields and gorgeous sandy beaches.
+Your leader will take you on a wander through the main town of Ermoupolis, home to well preserved neoclassical mansions and 19th-century tenement blocks.
+Syros is also home to delicious sweets.
+Stop at a family run traditional loukoumi workshop where you will be shown the procedure of how these multi-coloured fruit-flavoured jellies (also called Greek Delight) and chalvadopita (hazelnut, almond or honey-filled wafers) are made - make sure you try some of them.
 You'll have plenty of time to explore tomorrow, so perhaps kick up your feet at a waterfront cafe and watch the setting sun turn the houses pink.

 Day - 3

 Location: Syros - Take a walk through the fortress-like town of Ano Syros, which offers great views of the Aegean Sea.
 Wander the narrow alleyways, pass handmade-souvenir shops and keep an ear open for traditional Rembetiko music floating out of the family-run tavernas.
 Enjoy free time to further explore Syros at your own pace.
+Discover abandoned windmills, ancient ruins and charming villages on a network of stone-paved tracks that crisscross the island.
 Perhaps head to the various archaeological sites on the island, or you might prefer to simply hole up on a beach for the afternoon.
 Outside of Ermoupolis are many small tranquil coves, while the most popular beaches are on the southern side of the island.
 While some are sandy and others pebbly, all boast crystal clear waters for swimming in.
-In the evening, take taxis to a taverna in the a remotely located village in the rugged northern part of the island to sample delicious local specialities during an included meal, all while watching the sun set over the Aegean Sea.
+In the evening, take taxis to a taverna to a remotely located village in the rugged northern part of the island to sample delicious local specialities during an included meal, all while watching the sun set over the Aegean Sea.

 Day - 4